oconnor663/jacko.io/posts/async_tasks.md

 - [Part Three: IO](async_io.html)

 In the introduction we said that async/await was about futures and tasks.
-Part One was firehose of details about futures, and now we can talk about tasks.
+Part One was all about futures, and now we can talk about tasks.
 Luckily, we've already seen one, though we didn't call it that.
 The last version of our main loop in Part One looked like this:

 ```rust
 LINK: Playground ## playground://async_playground/wakers.rs